Xamarin Component Submission Guide

 Additionally we provide the facility for linking to a video on YouTube to provide a visual moving demonstration of your component.
 This is discussed in the “Component Management” section later in the document.

 You can optionally provide documentation with your component.
-This can be accessed within the Xamarin Studio IDE once a component has been downloaded.
+This can be accessed within the Visual Studio for Mac IDE once a component has been downloaded.

 The documentation needs to be provided in the monodoc format.